phpstan/phpstan/website/src/developing-extensions/testing.md

 				15, // asserted error line
 			],
 		]);

 		// the test fails, if the expected error does not occur,
-		// or if there other errors reported beside the expected one }
+		// or if there are other errors reported beside the expected one }

 }
 ```